-At Rockcliffe Dental, we can arrange for a partial or complete set to replace their lost, damaged, or removed teeth.
+At Rockcliffe Dental & Denture Centre, we can arrange for a full or partial set to replace damaged, lost, or removed teeth.
 We have a master Denturist that can create premium quality dentures designed to fit perfectly and be easily removed for denture cleaning.

 Partial dentures are often used when the neighbouring teeth are not strong enough to support full dental bridges.
 Instead, they are fitted to the gumline and fastened to nearby teeth to prevent them from moving.

 Full dentures, on the other hand, are held in place by suction, a strong oral adhesive or implant-support, and are often in the mouth 8 to 12 weeks after the healing process has been fully complete.
 If your loved one doesn’t want to be left without teeth during the healing process, a temporary solution is available.
 Our denturist can place immediate dentures in the mouth until the gums have finished healing and a permanent denture can be appropriately placed.

 Various types of dentures, such as implant supported dentures or denture implants, are typically made of slightly different materials.
 In general, modern dentures are made from a durable hard resin material.
 The materials are state-of-the-art and custom-made to visually match the existing teeth and gum colour.

 The partial denture base is often made of plastic-covered metal, while the teeth themselves are made of plastic.
 The supporting structure is strong yet flexible to fit snugly on the gum line and to hold the teeth in place, even while you’re eating.

 However, if you are curious about everything you need to know about dentures in Ottawa, you should keep in mind that dentures are more fragile than natural teeth and must be properly cared for to prevent any damage or cracking.